liferay/liferay-docs/develop/learning-paths/themes/articles/05-making-configurable-theme-settings/04-creating-language-keys-for-your-theme-settings.markdown

    theme setting is now using the language key you just created!

 Excellent!
 The theme settings now all have language keys!
-In the next portion of the learning path you'll expand your CSS further by making the Lunar Resort theme responsive to mobile devices.
+In the next portion of the Learning Path you'll expand your CSS further by making the Lunar Resort theme responsive to mobile devices.